AutomationML/AMLEngine2.1/readme.md

 ## News

-Since version 3.3.0 the Aml.Engine core pacckage is also provided on plattforms:
+Since version 3.3.0 the Aml.Engine core package is also provided on plattforms:
 - .NET 8.0-macos
 - .NET 8.0-maccatalyst
 - .NET 8.0-android